BigPolarBear1/factorization_v3/README.md

 Update: Ergh, just did the math.
 I'm a fucking idiot.
 If you have a coefficient, you just subtract the modulus to do negative sieving.
 Simple as that.
 I thought it would just loop back and generate the same smooths twice, but it doens't.
 I should not make these stupid assumptions in my head without running the numbers.
 Let me add that first thing tomorrow.... that will double the smooths... fucking hell.
 Lol.
 I do wonder though... i.e if we have 66 as coefficient and 148 ... then 148^2 - 4\*4387 will yield a smaller number then 66^2+4\*4387 ... so it may be good to swap the coefficients I'm using as a test.

 Cant sleep.
 Brain is overactive.
-I should be able to make fast progress now the next few days since ive narrowed done what I need to do and what will result in the biggest performance gains.
+I should be able to make fast progress now the next few days since ive narrowed down what I need to do and what will result in the biggest performance gains.